project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/setup_db.md

 + Cloning the repository

-Clone the sunbird-devops repo using `git clone [https://github.com/project-sunbird/sunbird-devops.git`](https://github.com/project-sunbird/sunbird-devops.git){:target="_blank"} in the console.
+Clone the sunbird-devops repo using the following command:
+`git clone https://github.com/project-sunbird/sunbird-devops.git`in the console.

-+ Configuring environment
++ Configuring the environment

+For configuring the environment execute the following command:

 Run `cd ./sunbird-devops/deploy && ./generate-config.sh <implementation-name> <environment-name>`.

 E.g. `cd ./sunbird-devops/deploy && ./generate-config.sh mysb production deploy`.

 This creates `mysb-devops` directory with *incomplete* configurations.

 The missing configuration needs to be done afterwards.

 + Modifying configurations

 Modify all the configurations under `# DB CONFIGURATION` block in `<implementation-name>-devops/ansible/inventories/<environment-name>/group_vars/<environment-name>`

-The estimated  run time for  preparation to Set up Databases is 15-30mins and another 30 mins to complete complete the process.
+The estimated run time for  preparation to Set up Databases is 15-30 mins and another 30 mins to complete complete the process.

 ### Creating Databases using automation